salvatoreallegra/smoothstacklibrary/readme.md

-# Flaming Flamingos Library App
+# Flamingos Library App

+## Description
+This is a very simple library management system.

 ## Technology